What do sustainability disclosure standards cover exactly?

 Are sustainability disclosure standards mandatory in Canada?

-Currently, IFRS Sustainability Disclosure Standards – including IFRS S1 and S2 – are not mandatory in Canada.
+Currently, IFRS Sustainability Disclosure Standards – including IFRS S1 and IFRS S2 – are not mandatory in Canada.

-Step 2.
+However, they may be in future.
 Canada’s regulators and legislators will consider whether – and over what time frame – CSDSs should be mandated.

 Until further decisions are made, the standards would apply to whomever chooses to use them on a voluntary basis.